-Nearly nine in 10 deaths from COVID are among people 65 and over, and 70-85% of seasonal flu-related deaths occur in older adults, according to the U.S. Centers for Disease Control and Prevention.
-While lifesaving vaccines are available, research shows COVID vaccine uptake has slowed among older adults.
-In a coordinated effort to promote COVID and flu vaccinations, NCOA is enlisting its national network of senior centers and community-based organizations to make it as easy as possible for older adults and people with disabilities to get their shots and protect their health.
+In a coordinated effort to promote COVID and flu vaccinations, NCOA has enlisted its national network of senior centers and community-based organizations to make it as easy as possible for older adults and people with disabilities to get their shots and protect their health.

-With $50 million in federal funding from the U.S. Administration for Community Living, the largest grant in its history, NCOA will provide funding and technical assistance to hundreds of diverse community-based organizations, enabling them to conduct tailored outreach, host vaccine clinics, and offer services many older adults need to get vaccinated, such as transportation and assistance in scheduling appointments.
+With $50 million in federal funding from the U.S. Administration for Community Living, the largest grant in its history, NCOA has provided funding and technical assistance to hundreds of diverse community-based organizations, enabling them to conduct tailored outreach, host vaccine clinics, and offer services many older adults need to get vaccinated, such as transportation and assistance in scheduling appointments.

 About the COVID-19 and flu vaccine uptake funding opportunity

-Who is eligible to apply for grant funding?
+Who was eligible to apply for grant funding?

-Organizations that are eligible to apply for grants under this program are limited to those listed below:
+Organizations that were eligible to apply for grants under this program:

 1. Senior centers